vedph/cadmus_web/README.md

 - an X-part/fragment *query*, used to read data from the store;
 - an X-part/fragment *service*, used to write data to the store, and to load its state when the component is initialized.
 In Akita, components should never interact with stores directly; such services act as facades, and couple the store with an API service).

-Usually, the service extends `EditPartServiceBase`, which provides load/save methods and a dirty state setter.
+Usually, the service extends `EditPartServiceBase` (for parts) or `EditFragmentServiceBase`, which provide load/save methods and a dirty state setter.
 The component binds a number of observable properties to the query, and its template is fed from these observables.
 When the store gets updated (via the service), the observables change, and this is reflected in the reactive UI.

 When the user saves in an editor dumb component, the `jsonChange` event is emitted, and the form is set to pristine state.

 In turn, the editor feature component handles the `jsonChange` event by invoking its service's `save` method with the JSON code representing the part to be saved.

-The `save` method (implemented in `EditPartServiceBase`) sets the "saving" and "dirty" states to true, and invokes the API save method:
+The `save` method (implemented in the base service) sets the "saving" and "dirty" states to true, and invokes the API save method:

 - if the API succeeds, the "saving" and "dirty" states are set to "false".
 - if the API fails, the "saving" state is set to false (while "dirty" remains true).